Proximal Reinforcement Learning: Efficient Off-Policy Evaluation in Partially Observed Markov Decision Processes: Identification Theory

-Given these definitions, the independence assumptions for a valid PCI reduction are as follows. \begin{assumption}[Negative Controls] For each $t \in [H]$ and $a \in \aset$, and any outcome variable $Y_t$ that is measurable w.r.t. $(R_t,D_{t+1:H})$, we have
+Given these definitions, we are ready to present our core assumptions.
+Our first assumption is that the confounders $U_t$ are sufficient to induce a particular conditional independence structure between the proxies $Z_t$ and $W_t$, as well as the observable data.
+Specifically, we assume the following: \begin{assumption}[Negative Controls] For each $t \in [H]$ and $a \in \aset$, and any outcome variable $Y_t$ that is measurable w.r.t. $(R_t,D_{t+1:H})$, we have

 \end{assumption}